DVHeld/UFC_Stats/README.md

 KNOWN ISSUES

-* very new fighters might not have all of their data if they haven't been added to either of the source data
+* very new fighters might not have all of their data if they haven't been added to either of the data sources